phantomvivek/modals-test/README.md

 - Manage modal state via react context, available on the entire app, with functions exposed to create, open or close modals

 # Modals API
+- CREATE: Create Modals via a dispatch, with any kind of HTML
+- SHOW: Show modals from anywhere in app, via dispatch from context
+- CLOSE: Close modals from anywhere in app, via dispatch from context

 # Getting Started with Create React App